Isla-lab/CityLearnRL-Bioinformatica/README.md

 ## Technical Compatibility

-For detailed information on package versions (Python, Gym, Stable-Baselines3, CityLearn), compatibility challenges, and specific steps required to align with older Gym/SB3 releases for reproducing the original tutorial environment, please see dedicated **[Compatibility Guide](COMPATIBILITY_GUIDE.md)**.
+For detailed information on package versions (Python, Gym, Stable-Baselines3, CityLearn), compatibility challenges, and specific steps required to align with older Gym/SB3 releases for reproducing the original tutorial environment, please see the [Technical Compatibility Guide](docs/COMPATIBILITY_GUIDE.md) in the documentation.

 This guide covers:
 *   Original and target versions for Python, Gym, and Stable-Baselines3.